jiweil/mutli-sense-embedding/README.md

 ## Inference, given learned sense-specific embeddings, calculate the context-based sense embeddings.
 sh inference.sh
 input parameters: -isGreedy: whether adopt greedy strategy (taking value 1) or expectation strategy (taking value 0)

+## You might encounter the situation where the project collapes when you change some of the hyperparameters due to the conflicts of parameter updates from parallel running.
+In that case, please set thread-num to be 1 and use single thread.

 For any question, feel free to contact jiweil@stanford.edu